KateMJ/examiningimmigration/pages/essay-01.md

 {% include feature/image.html filename="try this.png" alt="Party Platforms of the 20th century" caption="Uses of the words: Immigration, Immigrant, Deportation, Quotas" width="100" %}

 President William McKinley was greeting visitors on September 6, 1901.
 One of the hands that he attempted to shake was concealing a revolver, which put two bullets in his chest before the President was ever able to clasp hands with the man.
-These bullet wounds came from a self-proclaimed anarchist named Leon Czolgosz, leading to President McKinley’s death a week later.
-In the September 7 edition of the San Fransisco Call, writer Henry E Highton wrote, “In the midst of righteous indignation, Americans will preserve their balance, but they have learned their lesson and will sternly administer the remedy.”
-This stern remedy would play out through the rest of the 20th century.
+These bullet wounds came from a self-proclaimed anarchist named Leon Czolgosz, leading to President McKinley’s death a week later.[^2]  In the September 7 edition of the San Fransisco Call, writer Henry E Highton wrote, “In the midst of righteous indignation, Americans will preserve their balance, but they have learned their lesson and will sternly administer the remedy.”[^3]  This stern remedy would play out through the rest of the 20th century.

 In her article entitled Global Anti-Anarchism: The Origins of Ideological Deportation and the Suppression of Expression, Julia Rose Krant explains that this was the “shot that shocked the world.”
 Asserting that this assassination began a trend that would persist throughout the century of limiting immigration and using federal law to control the type of people allowed to enter the United States.
-The death of President McKinley led to the passing of the United States’ first Federal law authorizing exclusion and even deportation of immigrants based on their “ideological beliefs, associations, and/or expressions.”
+The death of President McKinley led to the passing of the United States’ first Federal law authorizing exclusion and even deportation of immigrants based on their “ideological beliefs, associations, and/or expressions.”[^4]

 ## Legislation